Does the post office actually lose money on Amazon?

+President Trump doubled down on his claim Tuesday that Amazon costs the post office money, continuing his days-long attack on the e-commerce giant.
+He tweeted, "I am right about Amazon costing the United States Post Office massive amounts of money for being their Delivery Boy."

+"Amazon should pay these costs (plus) and not have them bourne by the American Taxpayer," he continued.
+"Many billions of dollars.
+P.O. leaders don't have a clue (or do they?)!"

-President Trump continued his spat with e-commerce giant Amazon on Saturday, claiming the U.S. Postal Service will lose $1.50 "on average" for each package it delivers on behalf of the company.
+The tweet came days after Mr. Trump claimed, on Saturday, the United States Postal Service will lose $1.50 "on average" for each package it delivers on behalf of the company.

-The president also claimed, citing no evidence, that Amazon uses The Washington Post as a "lobbyist."
-In an article about Mr. Trump's tweets, The Washington Post said the accusation is false.
+The president also took aim at The Washington Post, which is owned by Amazon founder Jeff Bezos.
+The president also claimed, citing no evidence, that Amazon uses The Washington Post as a "lobbyist" -- an accusation the Post called "completely made up."

-On Thursday, Mr. Trump also alleged that the company's use of the Postal Service causes "tremendous loss to the U.S." in taxes and other revenue.
+Las week, Mr. Trump alleged the company's use of the Postal Service causes "tremendous loss to the U.S." in taxes and other revenue.
 Mr. Trump has previously blasted Amazon for making the postal service "dumber and poorer."

 There is little to these claims.
 While the postal service is struggling, it's not because of Amazon.
 In fact, package delivery is one of the few lines of business that's growing.